mordilloSan/indexer/README.md

 - The `-default-index` flag and auto-detection rules match the CLI/API behavior: if `-default-index` is not set and only one index exists, it is used automatically; otherwise an explicit index is required.

 Rate limiting prevents `indexer index` full scans from starting more than once every 30 seconds per DB path.
 If a run happens too soon, the CLI exits with a “retry in …” message.

+### Recommended Scheduling & Refresh Strategy

+For production, the recommended setup is a single long-lived daemon managed by systemd:

+- `indexer.service`
+  - Runs `indexer daemon` as a root-owned service at boot.
+  - The daemon performs a full scan of `/` at startup and then on a fixed internal schedule (every 15 minutes by default), writing results to `indexer.db` in `/var/lib/linuxIO`.
+  - It also maintains an in-process filesystem watcher for high-value paths (by default `/home` and `/var/log`), triggering `refresh`-style updates when changes are observed.

+- Additional event-driven refresh (optional)
+  - You can still hook your own file-watch mechanism (for example, inotify/fanotify, or application-specific hooks) to call:

+    ```bash
+    indexer refresh \
+      -name root \
+      -db-path /var/lib/linuxIO/indexer.db \
+      -refresh-path /home \
+      -refresh-recursive
+    ```

+  - Typical high-value candidates for event-driven `refresh`:
+    - `/home` (user home directories)
+    - `/var/log` (log files)
+    - `/srv` or application data roots (for example `/var/lib/myapp`, `/srv/projects`)
+    - Any large project or data directory where you care about fresh stats/search results

+In this model:

+- The `indexer daemon` process provides a clean, authoritative snapshot on a predictable schedule.
+- Event-driven `indexer refresh` calls, either from the built-in watcher or external tooling, keep specific hot paths up to date between full scans.

 ## Database Layout & API